 AWARD offers one year of mentoring for all fellows.
 Mentoring is a proven and powerful driver for career development and particularly for retaining women in science.
 All of AWARD mentors are men and women in senior positions.
 They play a key role in influencing organizational culture about the important role of African women scientists.
 Many mentors report that they are becoming better leaders as a result of experience gained through AWARD.

 AWARD offers a unique, well-tested career-development program.
 Fellows stay in their institutions and continue their research during the two-year fellowship, which includes:

 Developing Leadership Capacity

-AWARD is supported by the Bill & Melinda Gates Foundation, USAID, Agropolis Fondation, and the Alliance for a Green Revolution in Africa (AGRA).
+AWARD is supported by the Bill & Melinda Gates Foundation, the United States Agency for International Development (USAID), the Alliance for a Green Revolution in Africa (AGRA), and the Agropolis Fondation.
 AWARD is a preferred service provider of the Consultative Group on International Agricultural Research (CGIAR), and is hosted by the World Agroforestry Centre.

 We are also grateful for the many national, regional, and international research institutions, private corporations, and other organizations that have provided in-kind support.

 Learn more about “What we offer”